 NFL Spread Betting (Betting Against the Spread): Tricks for Success

-When betting on the spread, you’re betting on a team to either win by a certain point margin, or a team to lose by a certain margin (or win outright).
-The spread is the great equalizer in sports betting.
+For many sports bettors, betting against the spread is the best way to start making real money fast.
+When betting on the spread, you’re betting on a team to either win by a certain point margin or lose by a certain margin (or win outright).
+The spread is the great equalizer in NFL betting and we’ve got all the details you need to be successful.

 NFL Spread Betting Sections:

-Often, you will see a spread with a half-point attached to it.
+Often, you will see a spread with a half-point attached to it (such as in the above example).
 This is called a hook (you’ve probably heard someone say they lost by the hook.)
 The hook ensures there will not be a push (a betting term for a tie).
 In the case of a push, most bookmakers will return the money wagered.
 However, it’s important to understand the terms and conditions at your sportsbook, as some will count a push as a loss.

 Once you’ve signed up with one of these sportsbooks, you can also bet on other leagues such as the NBA, MLB, and NHL.
 If you’re only interested in the Super Bowl, for example, you can also check out our Super Bowl odds for a deeper look at some of the favorites for 2024.